Marathon Oil: History

+The company sponsored an aerial demonstration team called the "Linco Flying Aces" in the 1930s.

 In 1959, the Ohio Oil Company acquired Detroit based Aurora Oil Company which operated Speedway 79 stations and became an Ohio Oil subsidiary.

 In 1962, the Speedway 79 and Marathon fuel stations were consolidated under the Marathon name and the Ohio Oil Company is renamed Marathon Oil Company.

 In 1981, Mobil made a hostile takeover offer to buy the company.
 However, the board of Marathon Oil rejected the offer and instead sold the company to United States Steel.
 A legal battle ensued thereafter.